Pet-proofing made easy

 Laundry rooms are also a place where chemicals such as bleach and detergent are stored and regularly used.
 Fabric softener sheets may seem harmless; however, they are often impregnated with chemicals.
 Open dryers are tempting to pets that may climb inside to sleep, stay warm, or hide.
 This can be dangerous if the door is accidentally shut and the machine turned on.

-- Place any medications into a medicine cabinet and keep it closed.
+- Place any medications in a medicine cabinet and keep it closed.

 - Close the doors to the washing machine and dryer when not in use.